How does solar hot water work?

 Types of solar hot water systems

 - Active vs passive solar hot water systems - Active solar hot water systems use controllers to pump water or anti-freeze fluid through the hot water system.
-In passive solar hot water systems, gravity is used circulate the water.
+In passive solar hot water systems, gravity is used to circulate the water.

 Components of solar hot-water systems